cdeccio/cougarnet/README.md

 [VLAN Attributes](#vlan-attributes) to see what else is possible with switches.

-## Routers and Multiple LANs
+## Hosts Connected Across Multiple Switches and Routers

 In our final introductory example, we introduce routers, for network-layer forwarding.
-Create a new file called `four-node-multi-hop.cfg` with the following contents:
+Create a new file called `four-node-multi-lan.cfg` with the following contents:

 ```